The-Lab-LaBella/Gene_annotation_tutorial/README.md

 -   FASTA sequences for each of the OGs identified within the analysis.

-In our example we this was the final sequence count
+In our example we this was the final sequence count.
+You can see we added sequences in all three!

 | Gene | KO     | KO_hits | HMM_Hits | Removed Hits | OG 1  | OG 2 |
 |------|--------|---------|----------|--------------|-------|------|